Allocate a SLang_Load_Type object

 int SLexecute_function (SLang_Name_Type *nt)

-allows an application to call the
+The SLexecute_function allows an application to call the

-S-Lang function specified by the SLang_Name_Type
+S-Lang function specified by the SLang_Name_Type pointer

-.
-This parameter must be non NULL
+nt.
+This parameter must be non NULL and must have been

-previously obtained by a call to SLang_get_function
+previously obtained by a call to SLang_get_function.

 Consider the S-Lang function: